The data.bris publication process

 When you have reached the point where you want to deposit and ultimately share research data using the data.bris Research Data Repository service, ensure your data complies with the Data Preparation Rules.

-Copy the data you'd like to share into your ‘data-bris’ folder (shown below).
-You may publish up to 100GB data per project, in one or more deposits.
+- Copy the data you'd like to share into your ‘Data-Bris’ folder (shown below).

 If you have any questions about this step please contact: firstname.lastname@example.org